Land F/X

 Slope Callouts display the percentage and direction of slopes in your drawing.

-For more information, see our Slope Callouts page.
+For more information, see our Slope Callouts documentation.

-Importing Grading Items from a Template or Project
+Importing Civil/Survey Objects from a Template or Project

 The following steps also apply to importing Grading categories from regular Land F/X projects.
 However, we recommend setting up and importing from a template – mainly because templates are set up to be read-only.
 This means you can rest assured that the data in your templates hasn't changed when you import your Grading categories into a project.